blakemeyerslab/miTRATA/README.md

 1. Small RNA sequence files. (tag count file)
 2. Genome of interest. (aka the bowtie index)
 3. List of mature miRNA sequence(s) from miRBase.
 (FASTA format)

-Please refer to the [wiki](https://github.com/pupatel/miTRATA/wiki) page for the overview of this pipeline along with the detailed information about a standalone version, including scripts, installing dependencies, usage, and output files.